swift-kim/flutter-tizen/doc/develop-plugin.md

 }
 ```

+Note: The standard platform channels use a standard message codec that supports efficient binary serialization of simple JSON-like values, such as booleans, numbers, Strings, byte buffers, and Lists and Maps of these.
+See [StandardMessageCodec class](https://api.flutter.dev/flutter/services/StandardMessageCodec-class.html) for supported data types.

 #### Available APIs

-Types such as `flutter::MethodCall` and `flutter::EncodableValue` are defined in `cpp_client_wrapper` headers.
+Types such as `flutter::MethodCall` and `flutter::EncodableValue` in the above example are defined in `cpp_client_wrapper` headers.
 APIs that you can use in your plugin code include:

 - C++17 standards
 - `cpp_client_wrapper` APIs (in `flutter-tizen/bin/cache/artifacts/engine/common/cpp_client_wrapper/include/flutter`)
 - Tizen native APIs ([Wearable API references](https://docs.tizen.org/application/native/api/wearable/latest/index.html))
-- External (static/shared) libraries, if any
+- External native libraries, if any (static/shared)

-Note that the API references for Tizen TV are not publicly available.
-However, most of the Tizen core APIs are common for the wearable and TV profiles, so you may refer to the wearable API references to develop plugins for TV devices.
+Note: The API references for Tizen TV are not publicly available.
+However, most of the Tizen core APIs are common to both wearable and TV profiles, so you can refer to the wearable API references when developing plugins for TV devices.

 #### Channel types